OphidiaBigData/ophidia-io-server/README.md

 In order to compile and run the IO Server, make sure you have the following packages properly installed:

 1. mysql-community-devel
+2. nectdf and netcdf-devel
-2. optionally bison and flex
+3. optionally bison and flex

 ### How to Install